LIVazquezS/LIVazquezS.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Chemistry,National Autonomus University of Mexico, 2017
+* B.Sc. in Chemistry,National Autonomus University of Mexico, 2017
-* M.S. in Chemistry, University of Groningen, 2019
+* M.Sc. in Chemistry, University of Groningen, 2019
-* Ph.D in Chemistry, University of Basel, 2023 (expected)
+* Ph.D in Chemistry, University of Basel, 2024 (expected)

 Work experience
 ======